India to allow women to join top defense institutions | DW | 03.09.2021

 As attempts are made to close the gender gap, problems that women face in the field are increasingly brought to the surface.

-"These are all positive changes, but we still have a long way to go," a source close to the matter, who wished not to be named, told DW.
+"These are all positive changes, but we still have a long way to go," a former lawyer for women in the armed forces, who wished not to be named, told DW.

 "This has opened some new avenues, but there are many ranks, especially the lower ones, which only men can join.
 The patriarchal mindset of our home and family units has to be changed first.
 Only then will we have better working conditions for women in the military."